Skip to content

 1964 Meyers Manx ‘Old Red’

-The very first example of the iconic beach buggy, built by Bruce Meyers.
-It not only kickstarted a trend but its record time across the California Baja peninsula in Mexico prompted the formation of the legendary Mexican 1000 desert race.
-This year it has appeared in both the US and the UK, starring at The Quail, A Motorsports Gathering and heading an 80-strong convoy of Meyers Manx around the track at Goodwood Revival.
+The very first example of the iconic dune buggy, built by Bruce Meyers.
+It not only kickstarted a trend, but its record time across the California Baja peninsula in Mexico prompted the formation of the legendary Mexican 1000 desert race.
+This year it has appeared in both the US and the UK, starring at The Quail, A Motorsports Gathering and heading an 80-strong convoy of Meyers Manx dune buggies around the track at Goodwood Revival.

 1934 Auto Union Type 52 ‘Schnellsportwagen’